standard/standard-www/README.md

 ## Usage

-This repository is used to generate a web site for [standard](https://github.com/standard/standard)
+This repository is used to generate a website with convenience for [standard](https://github.com/standard/standard)

 ### How to Generate a site and deploy it to `gh-pages`
 ```bash